How Sciatica and Foot Numbness are Related

 - Hot and cold compresses

-If chronic symptoms persist after several weeks or months and a doctor or spine specialist is recommending surgery, contact Laser Spine Institute.
-We perform minimally invasive spine surgery that is a safer and effective alternative to traditional open spine surgery.^ Our procedures have helped 75,000 patients find relief from their chronic back pain.
+If foot numbness persists after several weeks or months and a doctor or spine specialist is recommending surgery, contact Laser Spine Institute.
+Our perform minimally invasive spine procedures are a safer and effective alternative to traditional open spine surgery.
+Our procedures have helped more than 75,000 patients find relief from their chronic back pain.
 For a free MRI review* and to help determine if you are a potential candidate for our minimally invasive spine surgery, contact us today.